stevenfabrizio/youtube-to-mp3-project/README.md

 4. ``` npm run nodemon ```
 5. Open http://localhost:8000/
 6. Copy and paste YouTube links into the app
 7. Add a name to your file if you like.
-Defaults to YT title if not entered
+Defaults to the YouTube title if not entered
 8. Check ``` server/converted_files ``` folder for MP3s